CUBRID/cubrid-manual/en/sql/query/delete.rst

 *   *search_condition*: Deletes only data that meets *search_condition* by using :ref:`where-clause`.
 If it is specified, all data in the specified tables will be deleted.

 *   *row_count*: Specifies the number of records to be deleted in the :ref:`limit-clause`.
-It can be one of unsigned integer, an host variable or a simple expression.
+It can be one of unsigned integer, a host variable or a simple expression.

 When a table to delete records is only one, :ref:`limit-clause` can be specified.
 You can limit the number of records by specifying the :ref:`limit-clause`.
 If the number of records satisfying the :ref:`where-clause` exceeds *row_count*, only the number of records specified in *row_count* will be deleted.